GoogleCloudPlatform/gcr-cleaner/README.md

   other tags that do not match the given regular expression.
 The regular expressions are parsed according to the [Go regexp package][go-re].

+- `tag_keep_any` - If specified, any image where **any tags** match this given regular expression will be kept.
+The image will not be delete if it has other tags that do not match the given regular expression.
+The regular expressions are parsed according to the [Go regexp package][go-re].

 - `dry_run` - If set to true, will not delete anything and outputs what would have been deleted.